 It makes sense that one of the liveliest arcades in the city is in a huge mall connected to the MTR.
 Here, you can spot gloved experts taking turns at Maimai, a popular rhythm game that resembles a washing machine.
-Players tap on the outer rim of the circular touchscreen in a flurry of hand gestures—almost as if they’re doing tai chi on steroids.
-If that seems too intense, head over to their aisle of racing games and challenge a fellow racer to a casual competition.
+Players tap on the outer rim of the circular touchscreen in a flurry of hand gestures—almost as if they are doing tai chi on steroids.
+If that seems too intense, head over to the aisle of racing games and challenge a fellow racer.

 Hollywood Game Zone, Shop 383A, 3/F, Hollywood Plaza, 3 Lung Poon Street, Diamond Hill